Fixing Your Finances in Addiction Recovery

-An addiction problem leaves no stone unturned; it affects every part of a person’s life, and finances are no exception.
-A drug habit costs money, and people in the addict’s life – family, friends, and even employers and coworkers – can be dragged down by the desperate need to keep the habit supplied.
-Getting your finances back on track after a battle with addiction can be a slow, frustrating process, but it is a necessary one to ensure that your life in recovery is as healthy and fulfilling as possible.
+Substance abuse leaves no stone unturned; it affects every part of a person’s life, and finances are no exception.
+A drug addiction costs money, and people in the person’s life who is struggling with substance abuse– family, friends, and even employers and coworkers – can be dragged down by the desperate need to keep the addiction supplied.
+Getting your finances back on track after a battle with substance abuse can be a slow, frustrating process, but it is a necessary one to ensure that your life in recovery is as healthy and fulfilling as possible.

 Wrecking the Economy

 A report from the United States Surgeon General estimates that the “misuse of prescription drugs, illicit drugs or alcohol” costs the country $442 billion, in terms of lost productivity, stolen money, and other forms of embezzlement.
 Because the economic cost of addiction is “beyond staggering” (in the words of U.S. News & World Report), it can be hard to fully appreciate how financially devastating an addiction can be.